f32c/tools/ujprog/README.md

 ## MinGW (Windows 32 bit targe exe; cross compiled from linux)

-To get 32-bit environment on debian while running on 64-bit linux you maybe need first enable multiarch (but I'm not sure if this is really necessary)
+To get 32-bit environment on debian while running on 64-bit linux it might be useful to enable multiarch
+(but I'm not sure if this is really necessary)

 `dpkg --add-architecture i386`
 `apt-get update`